AgroTechLab-IFSC/pyiotdevsim/README.md

 It uses a real LoRaWAN module (connected to serial port) to sent simulated IoT data to <a href="https://www.thethingsnetwork.org">TTN (The Things Network)</a> infrastructure.
 Its objective is to accelerate the development of IoT solutions, allowing the validation of the communication infrastructure, data validation/formatting and storage and visualization system in parallel to the development of hardware and firmware projects.

-More detail can be found at <a href="https://agrotechlab-ifsc.github.io/pyiotdevsim">pyIoTDevSim Documentation page</a>.
+More details can be found on the <a href="https://agrotechlab-ifsc.github.io/pyiotdevsim">pyIoTDevSim Documentation page</a>.

 ![SCHEME schematic connection](./docs/figs/scheme.png "Connection scheme")<br>